mupchrch/split-diff/README.md

 # split-diff package

-Diffs text between two panes next to each other in the Atom text editor.
+Diffs text between two split panes.
+The diff is updated when any changes are made.
+New panes are created if less than two panes exist upon run of the package.
 Able to ignore whitespace.

-*Be sure to unfold code before use or your diffed lines will be misaligned.*
+*This package will unfold all folded lines in order to properly align the diff.*

 ![Split Diff in action](https://github.com/mupchrch/split-diff/raw/master/demo.gif)